Summer Camp Overview

 All Summer@Carroll students entering Grades 1-7 receive individualized language tutoring using the Orton-Gillingham approach each day of the program.
 In some cases, rising first graders may receive tutoring in a pair working with a tutor.
 High School Readiness students (entering Grades 8-9) do not typically have language tutorials but accommodations can be made for tutoring if it's critical to the student’s academic success.
 HSR students focus on writing, research and study skills during their morning academic blocks.

 There are three activity periods each afternoon for Elementary/Middle School students.
 Beginning Readers who have a shorter day have two activity periods.
 During these blocks, activity directors plan the activities for the camp groups they have scheduled.
 Each camper is exposed to many different games, crafts, and activities in the course of the week.

 High School Readiness students have a more flexible afternoon schedule.
 One day they may be involved with activities at Carroll while another day may have them traveling into Boston for an event or to visit a museum.

 Summer@Carroll serves students entering Grades 1-7 who have a primary diagnosis of a language-based learning difficulty, such as dyslexia.
-Our approach to reading remediation is cognitive in nature so students must fall within the average range of intellectual ability and be motivated to learn.
-The High School Readiness program addresses the academic needs of students entering Grades 8-9, including research and organizational skills required in writing.
-Summer@Carroll is not designed to meet the needs of children with primary emotional or behavioral difficulties.
+The High School Readiness program addresses the academic needs of students entering Grades 8-9, including organizational and study skills.
+Get more information about Summer Admissions here.